hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

   * use double quoted string to allow white spaces at either end of the string

-* A Fuzzer which allows a predefined string to be randomly changed wrt some random positions in the string
+* A Fuzzer which allows predefined string(s) to be randomly changed in a controlled way, wrt some random positions in the string and the values to use when changing.

-  * TODO: Allow this fuzzer to work with a predefined list of strings, rather than one predefined string
+  * This fuzzer takes a predefined list of strings, and inturn randomly changes one of them, when ever it is called to generated a fuzzed data.

 TODO
 ||||||